An Introduction to Geometric Topology

 The $x_i$'s that lie in $\partial \matH^n$ are called \emph{ideal vertices}, while the usual vertices of $P$ are the \emph{finite} or \emph{actual vertices}.
 The ideal vertices form the set $\overline P \setminus P$.

 \begin{ex} A finite polyhedron $P$ has finitely many faces and is the convex hull of its ideal and finite vertices. \end{ex}

 We want to estimate the volume of finite polyhedra, and to do this we need a lemma.
-Given a horosphere $O$ centred at $p\in\partial \matH^n$ and a domain $D\subset O$, the \emph{cone} $C$ of $D$ over $p$ is the union of all half-lines exiting from $D$ and pointing towards $p$, see Fig.~\ref{volume:fig}.
+Given a horosphere $O$ centred at $p\in\partial \matH^n$ and a domain $D\subset O$, the \emph{cone} $C$ of $D$ over $p$ is the union of all the half-lines exiting from $D$ and pointing towards $p$, see Figure \ref{volume:fig}.

 \begin{lemma} Let $O$ be a horosphere centred at $p\in \partial \matH^n$, $D\subset O$ any domain and $C$ the cone over $D$.
 The following equality holds: